dwmcrobb/mcloc/README.md

 milliseconds or so was spent doing things like reading the configuration, finding files of interest in the filesystem, etc.  For my typical usage, on MUCH smaller code bases, it's essentially instantaneous.
-And I'm not willing to gravely risk accuracy in the name of speed.
+And I'm not willing to gravely risk accuracy in the name of a bit more speed.
 A few lines here and there, no big deal.
 But any time I find it getting lost and grossly miscounting, I fix it.
 This tends to be a problem with most LOC counters and it's understandable.
 There are limitations with what can be done accurately for some languages without writing a full language front end.
-And some sources (the patterns in the rules of flex source, for example) tend to throw a wrench in the mechanisms used by other tools.
+And some sources (the patterns in the rules of flex source, for example) tend to throw a wrench in the mechanisms used by some LOC counting tools.

 ## Limitations

+### Accuracy
 Like all LOC counters that don't implement a full language front end, it is not always 100% accurate.
 But in the areas that are important to me in my own code (C, C++, flex, bison), it's more accurate than